-Professor Shavonnie Carthensteaches Lawyering Skills I, Lawyering Skills II, and Law and Literature.
-Her current scholarly interests include law and literature, applied legal storytelling and legal ethics.
-She also researches and writes at the intersection of rhetoric, race, and constitutional law.
+Professor Shavonnie Carthens teaches Lawyering Skills I, Lawyering Skills II, and Law and Literature.
+Her current scholarly interests include law and literature, applied legal storytelling and environmental justice.
+She also researches and writes at the intersection of legal literacy, race, and the First Amendment.

 Prior to joining the faculty of the University of Louisville Brandeis School of Law, Professor Carthens served as a Law Success Instructor at St. Mary’s University School of Law.
 In this position she taught bar exam preparation, experiential legal analysis, and legal communication, analysis and professionalism.
 She also taught introduction to legal studies and bar exam preparation at Elon University School of Law.

 Before pursuing a career in academia, Professor Carthens worked in private practice in the Washington, D.C. area, specializing in real estate law, wills and estates law, and business law.
-Professor Carthens remains an active member of the District of Columbia Bar and the Maryland Bar.
-Professor Carthens earned her Juris Doctor, with honors, from North Carolina Central University School of Law, where she served as executive editor of the North Carolina Central Law Journal and received awards as a member of the moot court team and pro bono program participant.
+Professor Carthens remains an active member the Maryland Bar.
+Carthens earned her Juris Doctor, with honors, from North Carolina Central University School of Law, where she served as executive editor of the North Carolina Central Law Journal and received awards as a member of the moot court team and pro bono program participant.
 She received her B.A. from the University of North Carolina at Chapel Hill.